 According to Wikipedia, RCP could refer to Rochester Community Players, Radio Club Paraguayo, or the Romanian Communist Party.

-But in the world of property insurance, RCP stands for Rating, Construction, and Protection.
-It’s a four-digit code that contains a lot of valuable information.
-Do a Loss Cost Risk Search on the member section of WSRB’s website and you’ll find the RCP.
+In the world of property insurance, RCP stands for Rating, Construction, and Protection.
+It’s a four-digit code that contains valuable information designed to provide underwriters and raters a quick summary of a risk.

-To help you make sense of these codes, let’s walk through RCP, letter by letter.
+To help make sense of these codes, let’s walk through RCP letter by letter.